bmealey8519/olist-ecommerce-analysis/README.md

 | Sports Leisure | $988,049 |
 | Computers Accessories | $911,954 |

-Sao Paulo (SP) dominates by state, almost 3x the revenue of Rio de Janeiro in second place.
+Sao Pãulo (SP) dominates by state, almost 3x the revenue of Rio de Janeiro in second place.
 That kind of concentration is worth paying attention to from a logistics and market expansion standpoint.

 | State | Revenue |
 |-------|---------|